Skip to main content

 What is in it for Undergraduates?

-BSI Summer Bursaries have been awarded since 2011 and in that time we have awarded 100 bursaries, as well as supporting many students who have received external funding.
-Many of the students who have taken part in these projects have gone on to PhDs, PDRAs and beyond.
-Alumni of this scheme hold academic positions at institutions across the world and senior positions in Industry.
+BSI Summer Bursaries have been awarded since 2011, and in that time we have awarded over 100 bursaries, as well as providing supporting to students working on interdisciplinary biosciences summer projects who have received external funding.

 Our scheme includes activities that promote the development of research and communication skills.
 These will be evidenced through news items on the BSI website and through this page, providing a resource to refer to for prospective employers.